1. Home

 Overview

 This article is the second part of the series that demonstrate how to export financial data and report from Python/Jupyter application to Excel report file using xlwings CE and xlwings Pro libraries.
-The demo applications use content from Refinitiv Data Platform (RDP) as an example dataset.
+The demo applications use content from Refinitiv Data Platform (RDP) via the the ease-of-use Data Library for Python as an example dataset.
 If you are not familiar with xlwings library or xlwings CE, please see more detail on first part article.

-This second article is focusing on xlwings Reports, Embedded Code, and PDF features.
+This second article is focusing on xlwings Reports and PDF features.

 Introduction to xlwings